Competence-Based KST (CB-KST)

 • A prerequisite relation on skills

-The problem function maps a competence state \(C \subseteq S\) to the set of solvable items:
+The problem function maps a competence state \(C \subseteq S\) to the set of solvable items (an item is solvable iff all its required skills are mastered — the conjunctive model):

 \[p(C) = \{q \in Q \mid \mu(q) \subseteq C\}\]